Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Plug-In Estimator and Efficiency

 \subsubsection{Results for General Multivariate Meta-Analysis}

 The following analysis is more general than the bivariate meta-analysis setting considered in the main text.
-It applies to any multivariate meta-analysis where the estimated treatment effects are denoted by $\Hat{X} \in \mathbb{R}^k$ and the estimated variance matrices are denoted by $\Hat{\Sigma} \in \mathbb{R}^{k \times k}$, where $k$ is the number of treatment effects.
-Note that this variance matrix is an estimate of the variance of the treatment effect estimator in a given trial, without root-$n$ standardization (in contrast to the presentation in the main text).
-We further ignore within-trial sample sizes because treating them as part of the observed data with $n$, since we do not impose any restrictions on the dependence between $n$ and $(\Hat{X}, \Hat{\Sigma})$ (and thus the implied observed-data model remains locally non-parametric).
+We consider a multivariate meta-analysis where the estimated treatment effects are denoted by $\Hat{X} \in \mathbb{R}^k$ and the estimated variance matrices by $\Hat{\Sigma} \in \mathbb{R}^{k \times k}$.
+Here, $\Hat{\Sigma}$ estimates the within-trial variance of $\Hat{X}$ (i.e., without the the root-$n$ standardization as in the main text).
+For notational simplicity, we suppress within-trial sample sizes.
+All arguments are unchanged if one augments the observed data with $n$, since we do not impose any restrictions on the dependence between $n$ and $(\Hat{X}, \Hat{\Sigma})$ (and thus the implied observed-data model remains locally non-parametric).

-We first present a more specific lemma that is relevant for the canonical meta-analysis approach where it is assumed that $\Hat{\Sigma} = \Sigma$ and that $\Hat{X} \mid X, \Sigma \sim \mathcal{N}(X, \Sigma)$ where $X$ is the vector of true treatment effects.
-Even though these are strong (identifying) assumptions, the implied observed-data model is already locally non-parametric if we don't make assumptions about the distribution of $(X, \Sigma)$.
-Note that these results, and the corresponding proofs, closely follow the arguments in \textcite[Example 25.35]{van2000asymptotic} and \textcite[Appendix B]{chen2025empirical}.
+We first present a lemma relevant for the canonical meta-analysis setup where $\Hat{\Sigma} = \Sigma$ and $\Hat{X} \mid X, \Sigma \sim \mathcal{N}(X, \Sigma)$, with $X$ the vector of true treatment effects.
+Although these are strong identifying assumptions, the implied observed-data model is already locally non-parametric if no assumptions are imposed on the distribution of $(X, \Sigma)$.
+The results and proofs closely follow \textcite[Example 25.35]{van2000asymptotic} and \textcite[Appendix B]{chen2025empirical}.